Fetch MCP server

 npx @modelcontextprotocol/inspector uvx mcp-server-fetch

-For specific installations:
+For installations in specific directories:

 cd path/to/servers/src/fetch